mwvgroup/STEPUP_image_analysis/README.md

 - AstroPy
 - PhotUtils
 - SciPy

+The following Python packages are not necessary to run SIA, but are used in optional features.
 - playsound
+- progress
+- Tkinter

-Linux users must install tkinter for Python 3 in order to use GUI features.
+Linux users must install Tkinter for Python 3 in order to use GUI features.
 Windows and MacOS versions of Python 3 include tkinter in the standard libraries.
-Debian based operating systems can install with the following command:
+Debian based operating systems can install Tkinter with the following command:

 ```sudo apt-get install python3-tk```